Last updated on August 3rd, 2022

 Explore Hoi An night market

 Explore Hoi An night market is essential even if just to admire the glowing lanterns.
-Every evening, the 300-meter-long Nguyen Hoang Street transformed into a lively night market.
+Every evening, the 300-meter-long Nguyen Hoang Street is transformed into a lively night market.
 The street is located opposite the Cau Pagoda and next to the dreamy Hoai River.

-There’s a busy vibe with about 50 street vendors and stalls, offer a varied selection of goods and foods.
-From the handmade jewelry and clothes, food vendors on the streets to the various entertainment on the street, it was a sight to be seen.
+There’s a busy vibe with about 50 street vendors and stalls, that offer a varied selection of goods and foods.
+From the handmade jewelry and clothes, and food vendors on the streets to the various entertainment on the street, it was a sight to be seen.

 We enjoy the shopping vibe in Hoi An night market and didn’t buy here.
 There are loads of souvenirs but many repeated in various stalls.
 Worth walking through for something to do in Hoi An.